Avstar Aircraft of Washington, Inc.

 Incidentally, you're welcome to share this with prospective customers or have them call me.
 Especially someone with the Rajays like I had who have to make a decision re overhaul or replacement.
 This power-prop combination is awesome.
 The offer holds for Gear Up bidding also.

 Incidentally BDS has the owners manual supplement for the IO550 in the A36 they will share if asked.
-The power setting curves approved by continental for rich and lean of peak operation are in there.
-Stangely the lean of peak below 65 percent power is basically the same as gami's instruction.
+The power setting curves approved by Continental for rich and lean of peak operation are in there.
+Strangely, the lean of peak below 65 percent power is basically the same as Gami's instruction.
 If the price were about the same, I think I'd go with Gami's given a choice.
-With the system I have to use, the engine is off line for 2 weeks anytime you want to finetune an injector.
+With the system I have to use, the engine is off line for 2 weeks anytime you want to fine tune an injector.
 The one I have changed tho, the fuel flow on the replacement was exactly where I had asked that it be.

 Thanks again.